How Much House Can I Afford With an FHA Loan?

 How much income do you earn relative to your debts?

+With FHA loans, lenders will look at how much of your income goes toward monthly debt payments.
 Your debt-to-income (DTI) is expressed as a ratio, showing how much debt you carry relative to your income.
-To calculate your DTI, add up all your minimum monthly debt payments — credit card payments, school loan payments, and auto loans — and divide that number by your gross monthly income.
+To calculate your DTI, add up all your minimum monthly debt payments, including credit cards, school loans, and auto loans, and divide that number by your gross monthly income.

 A high DTI indicates that a large percentage of your income already goes to paying debt, which can impact the size of the mortgage loan you’ll qualify for.